Is A Skillet A Frying Pan: Think Again Before You Cook

 The differences between a skillet and a frying pan don’t end here.
-We have more essential differences that we shall discuss below.
+I have more essential differences that I am shall discuss below.
 Read on to understand the other differences.

 At A Glance!
 Skillet Vs Frying Pan